contentstack/marketplace-dam-boilerplate-app/TEMPLATE.md

 [json-rte-availability-of-auth-window]: #json-rte-availability-of-auth-window

-## JSON RTE: Availability of Auth Window + DAM Selector ---change
+## JSON RTE: Availability of Auth Window + DAM Selector

 Availability of Auth Window Flow is to be used when the third-party DAM application has an Auth Window for Authentication and then it needs to open another window using API or SDK support for accessing their assets.